nullgemm/globuf/readme.md

 system libraries for only dependencies.

-Input handling, cursor management and density detection must be taken care of using other libraries, such as Willis, Cursoryx and DPIshit, independant projects usable with Globox as shown in the complex example.
+Input handling, cursor management and density detection must be taken care of using other libraries, such as Willis, Cursoryx and DPIshit, independent projects usable with Globox as shown in the complex example.

 This modular architecture makes it easy to add support for new platforms,